PaulKinlan/paul.kinlan.me/content/2010-07-12-buzz-slides-from-twitterdevnest-feb-2010-.markdown

 ---
+date: 2010-07-12
+published: true
 slug: buzz-slides-from-twitterdevnest-feb-2010-
-date: 2010-07-12
+summary: Back in February, I presented at TwitterDevNest about getting data in and out of Buzz.
+The slides are now available on SlideShare.
+I covered WebFinger, OpenID, Buzz feeds, Pubsubhubbub, and Salmon.
+I also promised to open-source the demo code, which I'll be pushing to Github later today (covering most of the topics except Salmon).
+tags:
+- buzz
+- twitter
+- data
+- webfinger
+- openid
+- pubsubhubbub
+- salmon
+- slideshare
+- github
+- api
+- twitterdevnest
 title: Buzz Slides from TwitterDevNest (Feb 2010)
-published: true

 ---
 <div style=""><span style="font-family: arial; font-size: small;">In February I did a quick presentation for the TwitterDevNest about how you can get your Data in and out of Buzz - however I forgot to get the slides up.
 The slides are a bit bare, as I was talking for most of it, however, we covered: - WebFinger - OpenID - Buzz feeds, consuming and producing - Pubsubhubbub - Salmon I also said I will open source the code.
 I will put that on Github a little later today, it demonstrates most of the above points (with the exception of Salmon).</span></div>
 <p />